MilaNLProc/prompting_hate_speech/README.md

 Respectful or Toxic?
 Using Zero-Shot Learning with Language Models to Detect Hate Speech
 -------

 This repository contains the code of the paper **Respectful or Toxic?
-Using Zero-Shot Learning with Language Models to Detect Hate Speech**.
+Using Zero-Shot Learning with Language Models to Detect Hate Speech** accepted at [The 7th Workshop on Online Abuse and Harms (WOAH)](https://www.workshopononlineabuse.com/) at [ACL 2023](https://2023.aclweb.org/).

 Authors
 -------